keesiemeijer/github-pages-code-reference/README.md

 You should now be able to visit the [wp-reference.test](http://wp-reference.test) site.

 This new site can now be used as a WordPress PHP code reference.
-But for our purposes its used to generate the PHP code reference for GitHub pages.
+But for our purposes its used to generate the JSON files for the GitHub pages reference.

 In the `vvv-custom.yml` file change `parse_source_code: false` to `parse_source_code: true`.
 Be aware that with the current `vvv-custom.yml` settings the post data (posts, terms, meta, etc) is deleted every time (before) you parse PHP code.